 The Easy Latrine was designed in 2009 as the first packaged hygienic latrine product in Cambodia.
-It serves low-income households in rural communities that either do not currently have a latrine or want to upgrade to a hygienic latrine.
-Providing desirable, low-cost latrine products to the rural poor can have a significant health and monetary impact on some of the most vulnerable segments of society.
-Interview with representative
+It serves low-income households in rural communities that either does not currently have a latrine or want to upgrade to a hygienic latrine.
+Providing desirable, low-cost latrine products to the rural poor can have significant health and monetary impact on some of the most vulnerable segments of society.
+Interview with Representative

 iDE’s regional technical staff conduct monthly quality checks.
 These staff members test and inspect randomly selected products to ensure they comply with quality control standards.
 The quality control process is divided into four separate steps: 1) technical training, 2) production place management, 3) product quality control, and 4) maintenance and organization of stock.
-These processes help ensure the highest quality standards for sanitation products from inception to delivery.
-Interview with representative
+Interview with Representative

 Safe handling of any waste material requires protective clothing.

-The Water and Sanitation Program (WSP) Field Note, Sanitation Marketing Lessons from Cambodia: A Market-Based Approach to Delivering Sanitation, World Bank, (2012).
+- Sanitation Marketing Lessons from Cambodia: A Market-Based Approach to Delivering Sanitation

 - This video provides additional information about the Easy Latrine.